 Who can pass up a chance to visit towns with names like Chicken and Eagle?
-Starting in Tok, the great crossroads of Alaska's Interior, this four-day itinerary showcases historic buildings, gold mining history, and the independent personality that makes Alaska's small communities such a joy.
+Starting in Tok, the great crossroads of Alaska's Interior, this four-day itinerary showcases historical buildings, gold-mining history, and the independent personality that makes Alaska's small communities such a joy.

-From Tok, take the Alaska Highway east to Tetlin Junction, where you’ll turn north onto the Taylor Highway for the trip to Chicken—about two hours of driving in total.
-The Taylor Highway is a seasonal road open only during the summer, and is only partially paved—but most of the 80-mile trip from Tok to Chicken is on pavement.
-This tiny town takes pride in its gold mining heritage, with lots of spunk and backwoods charm to spare.
-While there, you can try your hand at panning for gold, tour a historic gold dredge, or visit an actual working gold mine.
+From Tok, take the Alaska Highway east to Tetlin Junction, where you’ll turn north onto the Taylor Highway for the trip to Chicken — about two hours of driving in total.
+The Taylor Highway is a seasonal road open only during the summer, and it's only partially paved — but most of the 80-mile trip from Tok to Chicken is on pavement.
+This tiny town takes pride in its gold-mining heritage with lots of spunk and backwoods charm to spare.
+While there, you can try your hand at panning for gold, tour a historical gold dredge, or visit an actual working gold mine.
 Cabins are available for rent and RV parking is available.